DanChugani/water-me/README.md

 ## Features
 - 🌱 Track watering status and history for shared office plants
-- Google authentication (Identos email only)
+- Google authentication (IDENTOS email only)
 - Watering history log with user and timestamp
 - Visual status indicators for plant health
 - Responsive, modern UI with TailwindCSS